You can Lead a Tour to Israel

 You can see enough in ten days.

 Your tour operator will have ideas, but they will want what you want.
-You can use my most recent itinerary as a starting point.
-Search TripAdvisor for input as well.
+In my Pastor’s Perfect Tour Israel Book I give you the perfect schedule.

 You will develop some personal preferences over multiple trips.
 Each time I go, I rely on our tour guide for one or two things I haven’t done before.
-This trip we went to the newly opened site, Magdala, a recently discovered first century village, and we saw the tunnels under the Wailing Wall, and the Antonia Fortress.
+We recently discovered Magdala, the tunnels under the Wailing Wall, and the Antonia Fortress.

 7. Read before you go.